tjasz/turn-of-phrase/doc/gameplay.md

 After the redemption turns, the team with the most points wins.

+If after the redemption turns, two teams are tied for first, additional rounds are played.
+After each additional round, if a team is in the lead, that team has won.

 ## Variations / Configuration

 Several game mechanics can be varied in order to create slightly different gameplay.